Links on Android Authority may earn us a commission. Learn more.

 The best monitor arms for your home office setup

-If you’re anything like we are, your home office has evolved extensively throughout the pandemic.
+If you’re anything like we are, your home office has evolved extensively over the last few years.
 Whether you started with a standing desk or a new desktop, you may be looking for even more gadgets to make your life easier.
 One such item is a new way to hold your one — or many — computer monitors.
 Whether you want to upgrade for work or play, here are the best monitor arms you can buy.

 We know that not every work-from-home setup is created equally, so we’ve tried to cover all the bases.
 You’ll find single and dual-monitor options and even one model that can support up to 30 pounds.
 Ready to elevate your experience?
 Let’s get to it.

 Not all desks are created equal, but you know that already.
 If you’re looking to upgrade your home office with a monitor arm, the first thing is to make sure it fits on your desk.
 The most common options are adjustable clamps or screws, and both have their advantages.
 While a screw is likely to be more secure, it’s tougher to move in case you upgrade your desk.
 A clamp, on the other hand, will be easy to move but stands a better chance of coming loose.